-This report is a summary of the quality of water we provided to our customers in 2023.
-We are happy to report that your water meets and exceeds all state and federal drinking water health standards and that EWEB has once again been listed as an "Outstanding Performer" by the Oregon Health Authority (OHA).
+This report is a summary of the quality of water that EWEB provided to customers in 2024.
+We are happy to confirm that your water meets and exceeds all state and federal drinking water health standards and that EWEB retains our "Outstanding Performer" status with the Oregon Health Authority (OHA).